PLEASE NOTE THAT THE 2020 DINO FESTIVAL HAS BEEN CANCELED DUE TO COVID-19.

 Friday, July 24 and Saturday July 25, 2020

 9 a.m. to 4 p.m.

 $10/adult, $5/ages 3-17, $5/seniors 60+

 Free for children under 3

 Free for members of ASTC Passport participating institutions

-Crowds roaring into the Virginia Museum of Natural History on Friday, July 27 and Saturday, July 28 for the museum’s Dino Festival will be greeted by the largest display of dinosaurs the museum has ever offered!
-Dinosaur Festival will feature life-size cast dinosaur skeletons, real dinosaur fossils, presentations by renowned paleontologists, as well as dino-themed activities and crafts.
+Crowds roaring into the Virginia Museum of Natural History on Friday, July 24 and Saturday, July 25 for the museum’s Dino Festival will be greeted by an amazing assortment of life-size cast dinosaur skeletons, actual dinosaur fossils, presentations by renowned paleontologists, as well as dino-themed activities and crafts!